survivejs/webpack-book/manuscript/loading/04_javascript.md

 {pagebreak}

 Adjust the target definition as you like.
 As long as you follow [browserslist](https://www.npmjs.com/package/browserslist), it should work.
-Here's a sample configuration.
+Here's a sample configuration:

 **.babelrc**